TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

 ['ctrl'] section
 ^^^^^^^^^^^^^^^^

-The [ctrl]section contains properties for the table in general.
+The [ctrl] section contains properties for a database table in general.

 These properties are basically divided into two main categories:

-- properties which affect how the table is *displayed* and handled in the backend *interface*.
-This includes which icon, what name, which column contains the title value, which column defines the type value etc.
+- Properties which affect how a table is *displayed* and handled in the backend *interface*.
+This includes which icon is shown and which name is given for a record.
+It defines which column contains the title value, which column contains the type value etc.

-- properties which determine how it is processed by the system (TCE).
-This includes publishing control, "deleted" flag, whether the table can only be edited by admin-users, may only exist in the tree root etc.
+- Properties which determine how entries in the backend interface are processed by the system (TCE).
+This includes the publishing control, the "deleted" flag, whether a table can only be edited by admin-users, whether a table may only exist in the tree root etc.